-In my eBook The Money Psychology Approach, I go deep into each of the 16 personality types and their natural inclination to make decisions (financial decisions are no exception) and their cognitive functions stack (how each person makes processes information and subsequently makes those decisions).
+In my budgeting system, The Money Psychology Approach, I go deep into each of the 16 personality types and their natural inclination to make decisions (financial decisions are no exception) and their cognitive functions stack (how each person makes processes information and subsequently makes those decisions).

 Let me give you an example of my personality type.
 I’m an ENFP (Extroverted, iNtuitive, Feeler, Perceiver).
 Below you’ll find my cognitive function stack.

 You’re probably wondering, okay so what does this actually mean?
 I’m so glad you asked.
 So you see the four blocks?
 These represent how I’m naturally inclined to make decisions and how well developed these functions are from greatest (biggest block) to least (smallest block).